Princeton University Department of Psychology: History

 In 1963, the department relocated to Green Hall on the corner of Washington St. and William St. The building, which had been previously occupied by the School of Engineering, was redesigned by university alumnus Francis W. Roudebush for the use of the psychology and sociology departments.

 In 1972, the Princeton Psychology Colloquium Committee, which schedules weekly speeches and discussions for psychology students, invited Richard Herrnstein, psychology professor at Harvard University to speak about the vision of pigeons.
 At the time, Herrnstein was the victim of serious criticism because he had written an article in which he argued that genetic differences would play an increasingly larger role in the determination of social status.
 Because Princeton's University Action Group, a radical student organization, threatened to sabotage the event on the grounds that Herrnstein was a racist, the Harvard professor canceled his appearance.
 Kamin asserted that "the climate in which [Herrnstein's] decision was made raises serious questions about freedom of speech."

 Most of the department's graduates from the classes of 2004 to 2007 had placements in the faculties of research universities and post-doctoral positions.
 Thanks to a group of faculty and students who work across traditional disciplines and departments, interdisciplinary research and scholarship in the department has grown significantly since the end of the twentieth century.

 In December, 2013, the department relocated to the newly built Peretsman-Scully Hall, located farther down Washington Road on the southeast side of Poe Field.

 Academic

-The quality of the department's teaching and research has been recognized by several sources.
-The department's graduate program has been ranked fifth best in the United States by U.S. News & World Report (USNWR), and twelfth best in the United States by the National Research Council.
-USNWR ranked the department's behavioral neuroscience program and its social psychology program sixth and seventh best in the United States, respectively.
+The quality of the department's teaching and research has been recognized by high rankings in U.S. News & World Report (USNWR, ranked #3 in 2025) and the National Research Council.